jhforster/jhforster.github.io/_posts/2019-08-15-slowly-then-all-at-once.md

-[^1]: I'm not going to bother looking up the exact statistics.
-I think it is like >80% but I'm sure google can inform you if you must know.
+[^1]: I think it is like >80% but I'll let you find the exact statistic if you must know.
 [^2]: I'm someone who likes to open gifts immediately and this is the biggest gift of all.